Tertioptus/comendium/README.md

 - x - closed
 - z - asleep

-l - level, rank = 81 - points
+rank = 81 - points

-### Layer

-- b - business
-- i - interface
-- l - logic
-- p - persistence
-- s - security

 And then adding the following files in the story directory: